BirdMakingStuff/duologue/README.md

 }
 ```

+Additionally, you will also need to register commands with Discord using `npm run commands`.
+You will only need to do this process if the commands that Duologue provides changes.

-Finally, run the bot with `npm start`.
+Finally, run the bot with `npm run start`.

+>[!NOTE]
+>If you re using pm2, you can use `pm2-start` instead.

 ## Usage